⚡ Browser APIs

 Browser APIs (Application Programming Interfaces) are a set of functions that allow web developers to interact with the browser and system resources, providing features such as data storage, network requests, performance monitoring, graphics rendering, background tasks, and camera and microphone access.

-Here is a list of APIs that are particularly popular in certain countries.
+Here is a list of APIs that are especially popular in certain countries.

 Differences between global and country rankings are shown in parentheses.